d3/d3-format/README.md

 0.9
 ```

-But d3-format is much more than [number.toFixed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed).
-Here are a few more examples:
+But d3-format is much more than an alias for [number.toFixed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed).
+A few more examples:

 ```js
 format(".0%")(.12);   // "12%"